 - Put more money down.
 A larger down payment means you finance less of the purchase, which means you pose less of a risk to the lender.
 You’ll have a smaller loan amount and smaller monthly payments.
 Many home buyers can benefit from using a home co-investment program like Unison HomeBuyer.
 Unison is a company that invests alongside you, providing you money for the down payment and sharing the investment in your home.

 - Show proof of steady income and low debt.
 Lenders want to know you can reasonably afford to repay your loan.
 They look for consistent, reliable sources of income that you can use to make your payments.
 And if you have little to no debt, you have more cash available to pay your mortgage with.

 - Maintain a good credit score.
 A credit score is a measure of how creditworthy you are, and is another metric lenders use to assess risk.
 Credit reporting agencies calculate scores based on predictive data.
 Their research indicates that if someone has a history of late or missed payments, for example, they are more likely to miss or not make payments at all in the future.
 Their credit score will be lower as a result, and a lender will see that person as higher-risk than a borrower with a good credit score.
 The higher your credit score, the lower interest rates you can qualify for.

 You can also reduce the amount of interest you pay over time by making extra payments on your mortgage.
 So even if you can’t qualify for the lowest interest rate, you can save money by paying down the balance faster.

-Remember, interest is the cost of borrowing money and you need to pay what kind of mortgage you have or how much you borrow from the lender.
+Remember, interest is simply the cost of borrowing money from the lender.
 Understanding how interest works — and how you can reduce it — can allow you to better prepare your home-buying budget.